Episcopal Parish of the Messiah: History

 The rectory was sold in 1988, and Brookline Infant Toddler Center (BITC) began to rent the parish hall in 1998.
 Beginning in 1991, a local Alcoholics Anonymous Group began using the parish hall during the week for their meetings.
 In 2003, Paul West, a parishioner and former UCC minister, along with several others, began “Parishes in Partnership" and several local small churches joined PIP.
 Among them was Church of the Good Shepherd (Episcopal) in Watertown, Massachusetts, the church which sponsored Rev. McLachlan for ordination.
 Joint Lenten services took place on occasion with United Parish in Auburndale (UCC-UMC).
 Beginning around 2005 with the music ministry of Night Prayer, Cappella Clausura, a local early music ensemble, began using the church for rehearsing and holding their concerts.
 By 2011, the Parish of the Messiah began participating more and more in Charles River Deanery Events, such as the Lenten meditation series and joint Lenten services with other Episcopal parishes in Newton: Trinity Newton Center, Grace Newton Corner, St. Paul's Newton Highlands and St. John's Newtonville.
 At a Charles River Deanery Assembly held in September 2012, the Parish of Messiah was awarded a House of Mercy diocesan grant in support of its outreach ministry "Women and Children in Need," also known as "WIN," whose goal is to organize fundraising and outreach during key seasons in the liturgical and calendar year: Easter, Thanksgiving and Christmas.

 After Lowe resigned in 2000, the parish relied upon supply priests, until the Rev. John Clarke was appointed priest-in-charge from 2001–2003, guiding Messiah through its transition and healing time, including the composition of a parish profile and the start of a search process.
 The Rev. Gareth Evans, followed by the Rev. Dr. Richard McCall, served as interims until the Rev. Devin McLachlan was called as rector in July, 2005.
 He served until his resignation in early 2011.
 A celebration of his ministry took place on March 6, his last day at Messiah.
-Rev. Suzanne Colburn began serving as interim priest directly afterwards; her last day was Pentecost Sunday, May 27, 2012.
-The search committee began interviewing candidates in April 2012.
+The Rev. Suzanne Colburn began serving as interim priest directly afterwards; her last day was Pentecost Sunday, May 27, 2012.

 The parish celebrated its 140th anniversary on November 20, 2011, Christ the King Sunday, with a special Eucharist and singing of the hymn "Auburndale."
 The children of the parish found the cornerstone laid in 1944 by Henry Knox Sherrill, Bishop of the Diocese of Massachusetts, and Rev. Suzanne Colburn read from the dedication service.
 Bernie Jones, the Parish Historian and Melissa Leahy, the Parish Clerk, prepared an interactive exhibit in the parish hall which displayed the parish's history and Bernie Jones gave a talk during the sermon: "The Parish of the Messiah, Auburndale, Mass.: 140 Years of Answering God's Call, 1871-2011."
 The anniversary celebration was covered in the November 23, 2011 issue of the Newton Tab.